Comunitea/external_ecommerce_modules/website_seo_settings/README.rst

 Shop
 ~~~~
+#.
 Access rules:
     * You can manage your shop access.
     * Shop open for public users by default.
 Otherwise, the access rules must be established.
         #.
 Only B2B users
         #.
 Only B2C users

-Set this in Website > Configuration > SEO > General > Public Shop
+    * Set this in Website > Configuration > SEO > General > Public Shop

+#.
+Shop product list
+    * Add new customize views:
+        * Responsive View
+            * Change table view with responsible divs
+        * Responsive View full
+            * Extend responsive view to expand container width

 Sitemap.xml
 ~~~~~~~~~~~